scylladb/scylladb/docs/operating-scylla/nodetool.rst

 * **tablehistograms** see :doc:`cfhistograms <nodetool-commands/cfhistograms/>`
 * :doc:`tablestats </operating-scylla/nodetool-commands/tablestats/>` - Provides in-depth diagnostics regard table.
 * :doc:`toppartitions </operating-scylla/nodetool-commands/toppartitions/>` - Samples cluster writes and reads and reports the most active partitions in a specified table and time frame.
-* :doc:`upgradesstables </operating-scylla/nodetool-commands/upgradesstables>` - Upgrades each table that is not running the latest Scylla version, by rewriting SSTables.
+* :doc:`upgradesstables </operating-scylla/nodetool-commands/upgradesstables>` - Upgrades each table that is not running the latest ScyllaDB version, by rewriting SSTables.
 * :doc:`viewbuildstatus </operating-scylla/nodetool-commands/viewbuildstatus/>` - Shows the progress of a materialized view build.
 * :doc:`version </operating-scylla/nodetool-commands/version>` - Print the DB version.